 This is a bulky turntable, but excellent for everyday use and a solid jumping-in point for anyone looking to upgrade.

-Pro Ject Essential II (The Minimalist) $299
+Pro-Ject Essential III Phono (The Minimalist) $299

 By now, you’ve probably read a few articles claiming that Debut Carbon II is Pro-Ject’s premiere entry-level deck.
 I can hardly argue that logic.
 The Debut Carbon is a seriously sexy turntable.
 I came close to buying one myself.
 But in the end, I went with Pro-Ject’s Essential II for one simple reason–design.